En Español (Spanish Version)

 PMS is most common in women between the ages of 25-40.

 are more likely to have PMS than those who do not have depression.
 Having a personality disorder may also increase a woman’s risk for developing PMS.

 Stress is thought to play a role in the severity of PMS symptoms.

-Low levels of certain vitamins and minerals (eg,
+Low levels of certain vitamins and minerals (for example,

 ) may increase a woman’s risk for developing PMS.
 Risk of PMS is also higher in women who eat a lot of salty foods.
 This can lead to fluid retention.
-A diet with a lot of simple sugars (eg, candy, sweet drinks), may cause mood changes and fatigue.
+A diet with a lot of simple sugars (for example, candy, sweet drinks) may cause mood changes and fatigue.

 American College of Obstetricians and Gynecologists.
 Practice bulletin: premenstrual syndrome.
 ACOG.
 No. 15.
 April 2000.

 http://www.ebscohost.com/dynamed/.
 Updated June 14, 2012.
 Accessed August 20, 2012.

 Premenstrual syndrome (PMS).
 Family Doctor.org website.
 Available at:

 http://familydoctor.org/familydoctor/en/diseases-conditions/premenstrual-syndrome-pms.html.
 Updated August 2010.
 Accessed August 20, 2012.